Skip to content

 Startups and small businesses are advised to set up a bad debt allowance account (also known as a bad debt expense account or bad debt reserve) in advance of issuing credit.
 If you're reading this, you may already have bad debts.
 The good news is that you can calculate your current percentage of bad debt and set up an allowance for bad debts that you can draw from to cover the amount of your bad debts.

 You'll also set up a receivable aging schedule to estimate the bad debts.
+Using invoice automation can make this process more efficient and accurate by generating aging reports in real time.

 A sales method and solution to bad debts